mochajs/mocha/.github/ISSUE_TEMPLATE.md

 <!--
 Have you read Mocha's Code of Conduct?
 By filing an Issue, you are expected to comply with it, including treating everyone with respect: https://github.com/mochajs/mocha/blob/master/.github/CODE_OF_CONDUCT.md
-For more, check out the Mocha gitter space: https://gitter.im/mochajs/mocha -->
+For more, check out the Mocha Gitter chat room: https://gitter.im/mochajs/mocha -->

 ### Prerequisites
 <!--
 Place an `x` between the square brackets on the lines below for every satisified prerequisite.
 -->
 * [ ] Checked that your issue isn't already filed by cross referencing [issues with the `common mistake` label](https://github.com/mochajs/mocha/issues?utf8=%E2%9C%93&q=is%3Aissue%20label%3Acommon-mistake%20)
 * [ ] Checked next-gen ES issues and syntax problems by using the same environment and/or transpiler configuration without Mocha to ensure it isn't just a feature that actually isn't supported in the environment in question or a bug in your code.
 * [ ] 'Smoke tested' the code to be tested by running it outside the real test suite to get a better sense of whether the problem is in the code under test, your usage of Mocha, or Mocha itself
 * [ ] Ensured that there is no discrepancy between the locally and globally installed versions of Mocha.
 You can find them with:
-`node node_modules/mocha/bin/mocha* --version`(Local) and `mocha -v`(Global).
+`node node_modules/.bin/mocha --version`(Local) and `mocha --version`(Global).
 We recommend avoiding the use of globally installed Mocha.

 ### Description
 <!--